 Learn how to tell people ‘no’ politely so that you can avoid wasting your money and time.
 It’s important to not feel pressured or you’ll make a buy just to avoid the awkward situation.
 It’s okay to say no.

 5. What’s Your Skin Colour?

 The most awkward thing to consider before your move to China is what your skin colour is.
 Sadly in Chinese society skin colour still holds weight and if you’re darkly complected, you will occasionally be judged.
 This is a common problem in many developing nations because some people believe skin colour is associated with social standing.

 These situations will always be uncomfortable, but keep in mind that for every bad situation you have, you’ll likely have at least one (or more) heart-warming situation where you’re complemented or cared for.
 Not everyone judges based on skin colour.

 Teaching English in China is going to be one of the highlights of your life.
 China is a beautiful country with an equally beautiful history and culture that will serve to enrich you for the rest of your life.
 Knowing these five things will help you to develop a broader understanding of what it’s like to teach and live in China.

-Dimitris works as a full stack marketer at Movinhand.
-Movinhand helps educators get the salary they deserve.
+Dimitris works as a full stack marketer at Movinhand (site no longer active) which helps educators get the salary they deserve.
 We promote teachers around the world and get them the best possible offer within 10 days of signing up.